maciakl/gopher/README.md

             generate a Scoop.sh manifest file for the project install
-            install the project binary in the user's private bin directory version
+            install the project binary in the user's private bin directory bump <string>
+            bump the major, minor, or build version number in the main file version
             display version number and exit
       help